Our Team

 Senior Living Advisor

-Mark listens closely to his clients needs and desires and helps them prioritize what is most important.
-Then with empathy, analytic research and careful consideration of their finances, he helps them find their best long term solution.
+Since joining the team in 2018, Mark has eased the minds of hundreds of older adults and their families.
+Mark listens closely to his client’s needs, desires, and goals, and helps them prioritize what is most important.
+With empathy and careful consideration of finances, he helps them find their best long-lasting solutions.

 Background: Mark has an extensive history in the senior care field including key roles at Era Living, Merrill Gardens, Pacific Regent/Watermark Retirement Communities, and Sunrise Senior Living.
 Mark has a BA in Psychology and a Human Services Management Certificate.
 In 2021, Mark became a PAC Certified Independent Consultant through Positive Approach to Care.